-Golden Retriever is one among the foremost popular dog breeds in the United States.
-This breed is a popular choice of many families in the United States due to its all-rounder abilities.
+Golden Retriever is one among the foremost popular dog breeds!
+This breed is a popular choice of many families due to its all-rounder abilities.
 Golden Retrievers are smart, friendly, energetic, and easy to train as compared to many other dog breeds.
 So, if you are trying to find an ideal energetic family dog to adopt, then Golden Retriever could be the best choice for you!

 In the past, Golden Retrievers were bred to collect shot waterfowls such as ducks during hunting games and parties.
 They received their name “Retriever” from their ability to fetch shots during the game undamaged due to their soft mouth grip.